 Multidistrict litigation alleged that some Kia vehicles would suddenly burst into flames while on the road.
-These vehicles, which included 2011–2019 Optimas, 2012–2019 Sorentos and 2011–2019 Sportages, were equipped with allegedly defective Theta II 2.0-liter or 2.4-liter gasoline direct injection engines.
+These vehicles, which included 2011–2019 Optimas, 2012–2019 Sorentos and 2011–2019 Sportages, were equipped with allegedly defective Theta II 2.0-L or 2.4-L gasoline direct injection engines.
 Allegedly, these engines often failed and were linked to the spontaneous car fires.
 Kia and its parent company had to set aside close to $760 million for payments as part of a settlement agreement.

 Kia Motors was also sued after a defective ZF TRW airbag installed in a Kia Forte resulted in a passenger sustaining a traumatic brain injury.
 The lawsuit, which targeted Kia, its company, other automakers and ZF TRW, alleged that the airbag control units locked up and failed to deploy the airbags during collisions.

 Along with Kia as a division, Hyundai Motor Company also controls Hyundai.
 Read the other division’s page to learn more about Hyundai Motor Company’s misconduct via its other brands.

 Our Experience Against Kia Makes The Difference